SciSpark/SciSparkPerf/README.md

 SciSparkPerf is a framework used to benchmark SciSpark and it's applications.
 [SciSpark](http://esto.nasa.gov/forum/estf2015/presentations/Mattmann_S1P8_ESTF2015.pdf) is a scalable scientific processing platform that makes interactive computation and exploration possible.

+SciSparkPerf uses [sbt-jmh](https://github.com/ktoso/sbt-jmh) for it's benchmarking framework.

-* We assumes you have followed the instructions to install and get SciSpark running.
+* We assume you have followed the instructions to install and get SciSpark running.
 Otherwise you can find the instructions [here](https://github.com/SciSpark/SciSpark).
 * Join the SciSpark gitter chat if you have general questions about setting up SciSparkPerf or SciSpark.
+* IMPORTANT: If you want to benchmark your application against SciSpark for research purposes we encourage you to reach out to us.
+             This benchmark suite is a nice way of obtaining performance results and doing comparisons.
+             We would love to have your contributions as well!

 #Installation - standalone mode
 The following instructions detail how to run the benchmarking suite as-is.